Consideration of Lords amendments.

 I thank all those who have been working so hard and so collaboratively on this important issue.
 The priority for me and my community is the UK being able to operate as an independent and responsible nuclear state when the Euratom arrangements no longer apply to the UK.
 There is a strong consensus across Parliament on the importance of ensuring that the necessary measures are in place so that the UK nuclear industry can operate with certainty while meeting all international commitments.
 That is clear from speaking with people working in the 70-something nuclear businesses in my constituency, including my husband, who is in the Gallery tonight and celebrating his birthday by watching this debate.

 Will my hon.
 Friend forgive me if I take this opportunity to wish her husband a happy birthday?

 I thank my hon.
 Friend.

 The importance of having measures in place is clear from speaking to those working in the Nuclear Decommissioning Authority.
-It is also clear from reading the Minister’s report, published on 27 March, and no doubt from reading the next report, to be published in June, that the ministerial team is making considerable effort to address all concerns.
+It is also clear from reading the Minister’s report, published on 27 March—and no doubt will be from reading the next report, to be published in June—that the ministerial team is making considerable effort to address all concerns.
 I am grateful for the time that the Minister for Nuclear has spent with me and in my Copeland constituency.
-He has met many businesses in Copeland, including on his visit to Sellafield, to the Copeland Borough Council “Open for Business” event and to a Britain’s Energy Coast Business Cluster meeting.
+He has met many businesses in Copeland, including on his visit to Sellafield, visits to the Copeland Borough Council “Open for Business” event and to a Britain’s Energy Coast Business Cluster meeting.
 I know that he understands both our concerns and our capabilities.